ehForwarderBot/efb-wechat-slave/readme_translations/ja_JP.rst

 ::

-   EFB WeChat Slave Channel: An slave channel for EH Forwarder Bot.
+   EFB WeChat Slave Channel: A slave channel for EH Forwarder Bot.
-   Copyright (C) 2016 - 2019 Eana Hufwe, and the EFB WeChat Slave Channel contributors All rights reserved.
+   Copyright (C) 2016 - 2020 Eana Hufwe, and the EFB WeChat Slave Channel contributors All rights reserved.

    This program is free software: you can redistribute it and/or modify